pmaxted/xamidimura/README.md

 ## Files
 filter_wheel_control.py - contains basic serial port command functions for the filter wheels.
+focuser_control.py - basic serial port commands for the focusers.
-ifw_test.py - contains unitest for filter wheel control functions (only one function is tested so far).
+ifw_test.py - contains unitest for filter wheel control functions (All functions tested apart from initialisation function).
 In a terminal use "python ifw_test.py" to run.
+test_focuser_control.py - Unit tests for the focuser_control functions (only get_start_end_char tested so far).
 common.py - contains function that are useful to both focuser and filter wheel control.